breezy-codes/Thoth-Tech-Code-Files/0-usage-examples/16-delays1/README.md

-# Usage example creation for Timed Conversation
+# Usage example creation for Delayed Text Output

-This is a usage example for simulating a timed conversation using SplashKit in C++.
-The program displays a series of messages with varying delays to create an interactive dialogue effect.
+This is a fun usage example demonstrating delayed text output using SplashKit.
+The program prints a conversation-style text with varying delays between each message, making the interaction feel more dynamic.
 The PR is [here](https://github.com/thoth-tech/splashkit.io-starlight/pull/999)

 ## Testing Python Code